-In this book, we discuss Naive Bayes as a classifier for text.
+In this book, we discuss NB as a classifier for text.
 The independence assumptions do not hold for text.
-However, it can be shown that Naive Bayes is an optimal classifier (in the sense of minimal error rate on new data) in domains where the independence assumptions do hold.
+However, it can be shown that NB is an OPTIMAL optimal classifier (in the sense of minimal error rate on new data) for data CLASSIFIER where the independence assumptions do hold.